featherbear/UNSW-COMP3211/site/content/lectures/pipelined-processors.md

 Load Use Hazard (LUH) - When a load instruction is followed by an instruction dependent on the memory data (i.e. "not yet")

+Prevent PC and IF/ID registers from changing

 Set the EX, MEM and WB control fields of the ID/EX register to 0 to perform a `no-op`

+This is performed by a Hazard Detection Unit, which reads the states of the different pipeline registers, and controls the writeability of the IF/ID register

 ![](/uploads/snipaste_2021-03-08_04-27-01.png)